tryentering/startup/README.md

 Notes for Midterm:

-  div = division element
+  Website Stuff:
+    Web Service Gateways (reverse proxy) are web services that listens on port 443 and maps requests to the correrct port Caddy is handling the gateway stuff. (creation and rotation of web certificates) div = division element
   DNS = domain name system
   To point to another dns record use a CNAME dns record type.
 Alias for another record.